 As we have adopted IFRS 16 without restating comparative periods, we have not restated the prior period calculations of ROCE to account for the recognition of right-of-use assets.
 To enable comparability with prior periods, we have excluded the impacts of the adoption of IFRS 16 from the fiscal 2020 ROCE calculation by removing the new right-of-use assets from capital employed and by adding back finance expense, after tax, to net income.

-Non-cash working capital increased by \$88.3 million from last guarter
+Non-cash working capital decreased by \$184.1 million from last quarter

-The increase was mainly due to lower accounts payable and accrued liabilities, lower contract liabilities and higher inventories mainly from strategic investments in the advanced builds and work-in-progress of certain simulator products.
+The decrease was mainly due to higher accounts payable and accrued liabilities, lower contract assets and higher contract liabilities.